tanriol/libftdi1-sys/README.md

 # MSRV
 The Minimum Supported Rust Version (MSRV) is stable `1.34`, or `1.36` with the `bindgen` feature.
+Note that it can be possible to build on lower Rust versions by downgrading some dependencies.

 # Features
 * `libusb1-sys`: depend on `libusb1-sys` and use real `libusb` types instead of placeholders.